eclipse-langium/langium-website/hugo/content/docs/langium-overview.md

 ;
 ```

-To interact with this object in a type safe manner, the `langium-cli` tool generates TypeScript type definitions from its parser rule.
+To interact with the semantic model in a type safe manner, the `langium-cli` tool generates TypeScript type definitions from your parser rules.
 The `Person` parser rule generates the following interface:

 ```ts
 interface Person {